dddrrreee/cs240lx-25spr/labs/18-riscv/README.md

 IMPORTANT: Look at Erratum RP2350-E10 on page 1350 in `rp2350-datasheet.pdf`.

 `make part3` will create a `part3.uf2` file that you can then flash to the Pico.
+Note that before running `part3`, you will need to set the `ENGRAVE_UF2` variable in the makefile, as well as the `FLASH_MOUNT` variable, correctly for your system.

 Since we're not using pi-install, we need a different way to read the UART output; we can use the venerable `socat`:
 ```